moby/moby/hack/bootcamp/README.md

 #### 12) Train other maintainers

 Contribute to training other maintainers.
-Give advic
+Give advice, delegate work, help organize the bootcamp.
+This also means contribute to the maintainer's manual, look for ways to improve the project organization etc.

 ### How to study a step